jakewisse/dont-be-a-git/slides/under-the-hood.md

-- They not only represent the state of the repository at a place in time (by pointing at a root tree object) but because they contain a list of parent commits, they form a directed graph that represents a history.
+- They not only represent the state of the repository at a place in time (by pointing at a root tree object) but because they contain a list of parent commits, they form a directed, acyclic graph that represents a history.

 @@@